 These companies have already paid the fees and done the legwork to get billions of these public records from all 50 states and indexed them in such a way that with just a name and last known city & state, they can be matched to the person you’re interested in.

-So, if you want to check marriage records in another state (or in ALL the states), an instant background check might be the best way to go – give it a try!
+If you want to check marriage records in another state (or in ALL the states), an instant background check might be the best way to go – give it a try!